 The startup script will then locate and decrypt the JEB binary file.
 It may prompt the user and ask for the decryption password, which can be found within your software delivery note, such as update emails received from PNF Software.
 Enter the password to allow the startup script to finish the installation process.
 JEB will start and the software logo should pop up:

-Upon first run of a JEB Standard, JEB Business, or the controller part of JEB Enterprise, the user is required to generate a license key:
+Upon first run of a JEB, or the controller part of floating build, the user is required to generate a license key:

 For JEB >= 2.2.10, the license key can be automatically generated by clicking on "Generate a Key".